MathewChanda/DiscoverNews/README.md

 #### [Material UI SearchBar](https://github.com/TeamWertarbyte/material-ui-search-bar, "Material-UI Searchbar")
 * Finally, I used this Material-UI Searchbar from a GitHub repo to create the searchbar for our users to search for articles on DiscoverNews

+### Missing Content in the News card
+In the response from the News API, some information may not appear for the card such as source of the article and summary.
+To handle these event of missing content from the News API, the user will see the following messages or events below.
+* Title of the Article - "Title is unavailable"
+* Picture of the article - [Default Picture](https://github.com/MathewChanda/DiscoverNews/blob/master/src/Component/NewsCard/MissingImage.png, "Default Picture")
+* Source of the article - "Source is unavailable"
+* Description of the article - "Description is unavailable"
+* Content of the article - "Content is unavailable"
+* Date of the article - "Date is unavailable"
+* Missing URL - Redirect the user to [this link](https://discover-news-mathew.herokuapp.com/missingurl, "Missing URL link")

 ## What did I learn from building DiscoverNews?
 Although I had a bit experience using React, I was not familar with any concepts relating to UI/UX design.
 Through further research on Google, I stumbled upon Material-UI design docs and Adobe XD.
 Quickly, I designed the front-end of DiscoverNews in Adobe XD and learned how to place React components in the correct place to build a better user-experience from the design documentation!
 In addition, I also learned how to deploy an application on React.
 Finally, I learned how to budget time and energy for DiscoverNews while working a full-time Software Engineering job by planning deadlines to complete key features of DiscoverNews.